BroadbandForum/usp/specification/e2e-message-exchange/index.md

 ## USP Record Encapsulation

-The USP Record Message is defined as the transport layer payload, encapsulating a sequence of datagrams that comprise the USP Message as well as providing additional metadata needed for integrity protection, payload protection and delivery of fragmented USP Messages.
+The USP Record Message is defined as the Message Transfer Protocol (MTP) payload, encapsulating a sequence of datagrams that comprise the USP Message as well as providing additional metadata needed for integrity protection, payload protection and delivery of fragmented USP Messages.
 Additional metadata elements are used to identify the E2E session context, determine the state of the segmentation and reassembly function, acknowledge received datagrams, request retransmissions, and determine the type of encoding and security mechanism used to encode the USP Message.

-#### Record Definition

-The following elements this section describe the elements contained within a USP Record.
-When not explicitly set, the elements have a default value based on the type of element.
+Following are the elements contained within a USP Record.
+When not explicitly set or included in the Record, the elements have a default value based on the type of element.
 For strings, the default value is an empty byte string.
 For numbers (uint64) and enumerations, the default value is 0.
-For repeating lists, the default value is an empty list.
+For repeated bytes, the default value is an empty byte string.
+The term "Optional" means it is not necessary to include the element in a sent Record.
+The receiving Endpoint will use default values for elements not included in a received Record.
+"Required" elements are always included.
+A Record without a "Required" element will fail to be processed by a receiving Endpoint.
+"Repeated" elements can be included any number of times, including zero.

+### Record Definition

 `string version`